What can you expect after you've sold a screenplay?

-It has almost become a question that runs parallel with that ever eternal fantasy inquiry, “What would you do if you won the lottery?”
-Nobody really has a concrete answer because the thought of winning the lottery is equal to the thought of never having to worry about anything again.
-You’re rich and all of your problems are solved, right?
+It has almost become a question that runs parallel with that ever eternal fantasy inquiry, "What would you do if you won the lottery?"
+Nobody has a concrete answer because the thought of winning the lottery is equal to the feeling of never having to worry about anything again.
+You're rich, and all of your problems are solved, right?

 So let's take some time to tackle this difficult but important question.
 And it's a difficult question because there are so many factors to consider.